boomfish/bamboo/README.md

 ### Customize HAProxy Template with Marathon App Environment Variables

 Marathon app env variables are available to be called in the template.
-The default template shipped with Bamboo is aware of `BAMBOO_TCP_PORT`.
-When this variable is specified in Marathon app creation, the application will be configured with TCP mode.
-For example:
+The default template shipped with Bamboo is aware of `BAMBOO_TCP_PORT` and `HAPROXY_STICKY_COOKIE` in Marathon app definitions.

+- When `BAMBOO_TCP_PORT` is specified, the application will be configured with TCP mode.
+- When `HAPROXY_STICKY_COOKIE` is specified, HAProxy will use a sticky-session cookie to keep users on the same application instance whenever possible.

+Example:

 ```JavaScript
 {